 Of course, there were a few standouts.

-For this tasting, PUNCH’s editorial staff was joined by Contributing Editor, Robert Simonson, and Aaron Goldfarb, a frequent PUNCH contributor on the topic of whiskey.
-We blind-tasted 22 different bourbons, including a few craft options from outside of Kentucky.
+For this tasting, Punch’s editorial staff was joined by Aaron Goldfarb, a frequent Punch contributor on the topic of whiskey.
+We blind-tasted 15 bourbons, almost exclusively from Kentucky’s largest distilleries, though a few economically priced craft options were also included.
 Below are our top five picks.

 Elijah Craig Small Batch

 The only bourbon to return to the medals stand since our last tasting in 2017, Elijah Craig Small Batch doesn’t quite have the complexity of, say, Russell’s Reserve 10 Year Old, but its singular flavor note, which tasters described as banana pancakes drenched in maple syrup, still delivers.
 “This is what people are looking for when they drink bourbon,” said one taster.